Skip to content

 Join us in the UK for Lighting their Legacy

-Follow the light of liberation from the UK to Normandy to mark D-Day’s 80th anniversary.
+Follow the Torch of Commemoration from the UK to Normandy to mark D-Day’s 80th anniversary.
 Events will take place at locations across the UK before crossing to Normandy for 6th June D-Day 80 anniversary.

 Find an event near you